Dividing Fractions by Whole Numbers Calculator

 5. Simplify the result if needed.

-See also Cold Water Survival Time Calculator
+See also Water Intake for Child Calculator

 How do you divide fractions with whole numbers for Grade 5?
 In Grade 5, students learn to divide fractions by whole numbers by converting the whole number to a fraction with a denominator of 1 and following the steps for dividing fractions.
 They also learn to simplify the result when necessary.